zencipher/Exploding-Mushroom/README.md

 Project was for Mini-Project 4 for Object Oriented Programming (CSE-165) at UC Merced Spring 2018

 App was made using Visual Studio

+### Note of Warning
+Instructors are beginning to use MOSS to catch cheaters.
+If you are a student copying this code, proceed with caution.